SDEs with no strong solution arising from a problem of stochastic control: An SDE with no strong solution

-The existence of a weak solution is proved by Larsson and Ruf in Theorem 4.3 of \cite{larsson_relative_2021}.
-We will now investigate the properties of such a weak solution and conclude that there does not exist a strong solution to \eqref{eq:SDE-gamma}.
+The existence of a weak solution of \eqref{eq:SDE-gamma} is proved by Larsson and Ruf in Theorem 4.3 of \cite{larsson_relative_2021}.
+We will now investigate the properties of such a weak solution and conclude that there exists no strong solution.